dawarrick/liri-node-app/README.md

 **spotify-this-song** *songname*   information about a selected song.
 Will default to "The Sign" if no search criteria entered.
 **concert-this**      *bandname*   concert dates for the selected band.
 Will default to "Maroon 5" if no search criteria entered.
 **movie-this**        *moviename*  information for selected movie title.
 Will default to "Mr. Nobody" if no search criteria entered.
 **do-what-it-says**                will select a random command and option from those that had previously been requested.
 No search criteria is required.

-### Examples
-node liri spotify-this-song On the Road Again
-node liri concert-this Maroon 5
-node liri movie-this Gone with the Wind
-node liri do-what-it-says

 ## Additional Features